mendix/docs/content/appstore/app-services/automated-task-and-resource-planner.md

 ![resource](attachments/automated-task-and-resource-planner/resource.png)

-`Resource` is the resource in a planning request.
+`Resource` is the resource that can be used for planning.
 This can be a mechanic, a tennis court, a delivery driver, etc. At least one `Resource` is required to make a request.

 | Attribute | Type | Description |
 | --------- |--------|--------|